-Although dogs are most often known as “man’s best friend,” dogs can do so much more and thrive when they are put to work.
+Although dogs are most often known as “man’s best friend,” dogs can do so much more and thrive when they work.
 With the right training, a dog can use his skills and abilities in a canine career.

 Most canine careers take advantage of the fact dogs are so loyal and loving.